 Every landlord is required to provide the tenant with a receipt for the security deposit, which must be included in the written lease.
 If the landlord fails to provide the tenant with a receipt for the security deposit, the landlord is liable to the tenant for $25.

-The deposit must be accompanied by a written receipt notifying the tenant of the following rights:
+The deposit must be accompanied by a written receipt notifying the tenant of the following:

-- The tenant’s right to receive, by first class mail, delivered to the last known address of the tenant, a written list of the charges against the security deposit claimed by the landlord and the actual costs, within 45 days after the termination of the tenancy;
+5. The tenant’s right to receive a written list of the charges against the security deposit claimed by the landlord and the actual costs delivered by first class mail to the last known address of the tenant within 45 days after the termination of the tenancy;

-- The obligation of the landlord to return any unused portion of the security deposit, by first class mail, addressed to the tenant’s last known address within 45 days after the termination of the tenancy; and
+6. The obligation of the landlord to return any unused portion of the security deposit delivered by first class mail to the tenant’s last known address within 45 days after the termination of the tenancy; and

-- A statement that failure of the landlord to comply with the security deposit law may result in the landlord being liable to the tenant for a penalty of up to 3 times the security deposit withheld, plus reasonable attorney’s fees.
+7. A statement that failure of the landlord to comply with the security deposit law may result in the landlord being liable to the tenant for a penalty of up to three times the security deposit withheld, plus reasonable attorney’s fees.

 Return of the Security Deposit

-Within 45 days after the end of the tenancy, the landlord must return the security deposit to the tenant together with simple interest as specified in Md.
-Code, Real Property, § 8-203.
+Within 45 days after the end of the tenancy, the landlord must return the security deposit to the tenant together with simple interest.
+Interest accrues at monthly intervals from the day the tenant gives the landlord the security deposit, and the interest is not compounded.
+The landlord does not have to return the security deposit with interest if:

 At the termination of the tenancy, the landlord may withhold all or part of the security deposit for unpaid rent, damage due to breach of lease, or damage by the tenant in excess of ordinary wear and tear.